 Joshua Tree National Park is full of wonders that are not on any of the park maps.
-Much like all of the other national parks, some of the best adventures can only be had if you put in the research to find them.
+Much like all of the other national parks, some of the best adventures can only be had by those who put in the time and research to find them.
 Samuelson Rocks, the cube, and Eagle Cliff Mine are places like this.
 Samuelson Rocks is a small hill in the west part of the park where an early homesteader wrote sayings on the rocks that run the gauntlet between providing words of wisdom to insulting then president Hover.
-It is a wild spot to explore and its fun to see these old (1920’s) historic rocks.
+It is a wild spot to explore, and its fun to see these old (1920s) historical rocks.
 Here is all the information.

 - 3 miles

 - Need a GPS location to find it